John-Varghese-EH/py-Cipher-Tool/README.md

 ## Disclaimer

-This tool is solely meant for **educational purposes** only.
-The ciphers provided for (Caesar, Vigenère, simple XOR) are **NOT secure** for protecting sensitive data when used in real-world scenarios.
+This tool is for education only.
+The ciphers offered for (Caesar, Vigenère, simple XOR) are NOT secure for protecting sensitive data if applied in the real world.
 ---

 <a href="https://github.com/John-Varghese-EH/py-Cipher-Tool">Cipher Tool</a> © 2025 by <a href="https://www.linkedin.com/in/john--varghese/">John Varghese (@Cyber_Trinity) J0X</a>